Highest Ability and Talented (HAT)

-Definition: Highest ability learners are those who have the ability to excel academically in one or more aspects of the curriculum.
+Definition: Highest Ability Learners (HAT) are those who have the ability to excel academically in one or more aspects of the curriculum.

 Talented learners are those who have the ability to excel in practical skills such as sport, leadership, artistic performance, or in an area of vocational skill.

-Identification: The starting point for Edgbarrow’s Highest Ability and Talented programme is the 'Highest Ability and Talented Register'.
+Identification: The starting point for Edgbarrow’s HAT programme is the 'Highest Ability and Talented Register'.
 Students are identified in two main ways:

 - Nomination by subject teacher